 Many people avoid filing for bankruptcy, because of incorrect information they have received from friends and family.
-This misinformation usually stops people from seeking the assistance of a Alabama bankruptcy lawyer who can help them understand how bankruptcy can help their situation.
+This misinformation usually stops people from seeking the assistance of an Alabama bankruptcy lawyer who can help them understand how bankruptcy can help their situation.
 Below is a list of common concerns and myths that stop many people in Alabama from seeking the help of a bankruptcy attorney.
 If you have questions, call 256-534-3435 now.

 1. Can I keep my home if I file for bankruptcy?

-If are current on your mortgage payments and their is no equity in your home, then generally you can keep your home when you file for bankruptcy.
+If are current on your mortgage payments and there is no equity in your home, then generally you can keep your home when you file for bankruptcy.
 If you are behind in your mortgage payments then Chapter 13 bankruptcy may be available to help you catch up on your payments and keep your home.

 Even when your home has equity in most instances the equity can be protected in a bankruptcy and you can keep your home.

 2. Can I keep my car if I file for bankruptcy?

 If you are making payments on your vehicle, in most instances as long as you continue to make your payments on your vehicle and sign a reaffirmation agreement, you will generally get to keep your vehicle.
 If your vehicle is paid in full, in most circumstances we can protect the equity in your vehicle.

 3. Will my credit be ruined for the next 10 years if I file for bankruptcy?

 Although a Chapter 7 and 13 can legally remain on your credit report for 10 years, this does not mean that your credit will be ruined for the next 10 years.
 In as little as 20 months from the time your debts are discharged, your credit rating can improve.
 Most people are able to get their credit score to a good level, after 3 years